Font size:

 Reports by escapees

 In 1944, three reports by Auschwitz escapees reached international organizations and the Allied governments.
-The escapees were the Pole Jerzy Tabeau and the Jews Rudolf Vrba and Alfred Wetzler, as well as Czesław Mordowicz and Arnošt Rosin.
+The escapees were Jerzy Tabeau, Rudolf Vrba and Alfred Wetzler, as well as Czesław Mordowicz and Arnošt Rosin.

-Tabeau escaped in November 1943.
+Polish men Jerzy Tabeau escaped from Auschwitz in November 1943.
 Afterwards, he wrote a report on the events he witnessed in the camp from the spring of 1942.
 He described the living conditions, methods of killing prisoners, and the procedures used in the extermination of the Jews.
 The Polish underground sent this document to the West through secret channels.

-Czesław Mordowicz and Arnošt Rosin escaped from Auschwitz in May 1944.
+Polish Jew Czesław Mordowicz and Slovak Jew Arnošt Rosin escaped from Auschwitz in May 1944.
 Their account on the beginning of Sonderaktion “Ungarn” in Birkenau was presented to the Allied governments, the World Jewish Congress, and the International Committee of the Red Cross.
 It also made its way into the media.

 In November 1944 the three reports were published in Washington in a brochure titled German Extermination Camps—Auschwitz and Birkenau.
 The information it contained was publicized by the press and radio, and contributed to awareness in the West of the crimes the Germans were committing in Auschwitz, and especially the extermination of Jews.